DES-Lab/AALpy/README.md

 You can start learning automata in just a few lines of code.

-Whether you work with regular languages or you would like to learn models of reactive systems, AALpy supports a wide range of modeling formalisms, including **deterministic**, **non-deterministic**, and **stochastic automata**.
+Whether you work with regular languages or you would like to learn models of (black-box) reactive systems, AALpy supports a wide range of modeling formalisms, including **deterministic**, **non-deterministic**, and **stochastic automata**.

 <center>